Battle of Aouzou: Aftermath

 In response, Chad - under the leadership of Chadian President Hissène Habré - launched a surprise attack against the Libyan Maaten al-Sarra Air Base on 5 September, which resulted in a spectacular victory.
 Fighting between the two nations was suspended six days later on 11 September 1987, when both leaders accepted a ceasefire proposed by the Organisation of African Unity.
-Chadian efforts to regain the Aouzou Strip were halted, and thus the town of Aouzou remained under Libyan control.
+Chadian efforts to regain the Aouzou Strip were halted, and thus the town of Aouzou remained under Libyan control, for the time being.

 The Aouzou dispute was concluded for good on 3 February 1994, when the judges of the International Court of Justice by a majority of 16 to 1 decided that the Aouzou Strip belonged to Chad.
 Monitored by international observers, the withdrawal of Libyan troops from the Strip began on 15 April and was completed by 10 May.
 The formal and final transfer of the Aouzou Strip from Libya to Chad took place on 30 May, when the sides signed a joint declaration stating that the Libyan withdrawal had been effected.